dcycle/drupal_dcycle/README.md

-How to use dcycle, a building code for Drupal
+How to use Dcycle, a building code for Drupal
 =============================================

 Intro